MOHAMEDDAGMOUMI97/PFE-Machine-Learning-for-Quality-Decision-Support-/README.md

 1. **Data Acquisition** – Extracting raw signal/measurement data from the leak test machine.
 2. **Data Preprocessing** – Cleaning, normalizing, and structuring the data for analysis.
 3. **Exploratory Data Analysis (EDA)** – Understanding trends, distributions, and correlations in the data.
-4. **Model Development** – Training machine learning models (classification/regression/anomaly detection) suited to the problem.
+4. **Model Development** – Training machine learning models (classificationn) suited to the problem.
 5. **Model Evaluation** – Assessing performance using relevant metrics (accuracy, precision, recall, F1-score, etc.).
 6. **Decision Support Integration** – Presenting model outputs in a way that supports quality decisions in real time.